dmrazzy/starlark/spec.md

 ### Bytes

-A _bytes_ is an immutable sequence of values in the range 0-255.
+A _bytes_ is an immutable array of integers in the range 0-255.
 The [type](#type) of a bytes is `"bytes"`.

 Unlike a string, which is intended for text, a bytes may represent binary data,